Guiding Principles for Programmers

 The converse of this is potentially a better way to illustrate the point — “our tools are A, B, and C and we are good with those.”.
 By adopting such an attitude you will almost certainly get left behind by advances that don’t necessarily fit into your existing tools.
 That isn’t to say just go out and jump on any new technologies or techniques that you see in the blogosphere or at tech conferences, but rather to objectively evaluate them and how they might apply to your business.

-- We started out saying “we don’t need third party controls — we’ll just use the .net framework built in controls” for our applications.
+- We started out saying “we don’t need third party controls — we’ll just use the .NET Framework's built in controls” for our applications.
 Then we started building and realized that our users wanted (and needed) the interactive and advanced features that were NOT available without custom coding on the core .net controls, but built-in and configurable on third party controls (we chose Telerik).
 Done.

 - We wanted to expose our functionality on mobile devices but had not yet done so — we had websites, but they were old and did not use any modern frameworks.
 By updating our sites and using the Bootstrap framework we were able to make our websites great on mobile devices, but also have the SAME sites look great on tablets and desktops, and did not need to specifically invest in mobile application development.